• Skip to main content

 What other things can I add to the Chilean Salsa Verde?

-Some families prepare it with crystal pepper (sub for Thai yellow or sweet banana peppers).
+Some families prepare it with Ají Cristal o Ají Verde (sub for Thai yellow or sweet banana peppers).
 You can also add finely chopped garlic.

 Try the parsley before you buy it.
-If it has not been well-watered or has started to flower, the leaves will be bitter.
+The leaves will be bitter if it has not been well-watered or have started to flower.

 Another possibility is battered parsley.
-You must use a very sharp knife to cut, not crush the parsley.
-When crushed, oils are released from the parsley leaf that are bitter.
+You must use a sharp knife to cut, not crush, the parsley.
+When crushed, oils are released from the bitter parsley leaf.

 If possible, use new onions.
 It also helps to wash the old onions once they have been chopped.

-What do you eat the green sauce with?
+What do you eat the Chilean salsa verde with?

 As an appetizer with Pan Amasado.